-- -During the initial performance test, establish the operating limits discussed earlier; and - -Submit the Notification of Compliance Status containing the results of the initial compliance demonstration - Notification must be sent before the close of business on the 60th day following completion of the initial performance test and again before the close of business on the 60th day following the completion of any subsequent required performance test. - Notifications may be combined as long as the due date for each notification is met.
+- -Establish the operating limits discussed earlier; and - -Submit the Notification of Compliance Status containing the results of the initial compliance demonstration - Notification must be sent before the close of business on the 60th day following completion of the initial performance test and again before the close of business on the 60th day following the completion of any subsequent required performance test. - Notifications may be combined as long as the due date for each notification is met.